tomMoulard/htransformation/README.md

 Cache-Control: gzip, deflate,Foo,Bar
 ```

-### RewriteValueRule
+### RewriteValue Rule

-A RewriteValueRule will replace the values of the headers identified by a matching regex with the provided value.
+A RewriteValue Rule will replace the values of the headers identified by a matching regex with the provided value.

 It needs 2 arguments
-- `Header`, the header or regex identifying the headers you want to modify
+- `Header`, the header or regex identifying the headers you want to change
 - `Value`, the new value of the headers

 ```yaml